juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 In this blog post, I'm going to explain how you can create a complete machine learning pipeline that solves the problem of telling whether or not a person is showing is teeth, I will show the main challenges that I faced implementing this task.
 Specifically, I'm going to use a combination of OpenCV computer vision models for face detection with a convolutional neural network for teeth recognition.
 For quick prototyping, I'm going to use the Caffe Deep learning framework, but you can use other cool frameworks like TensorFlow or Keras.

 Main challenges:
-1. Finding datasets where people are showing their teeth or not and tailoring them to the problem
+1. Finding datasets where people are showing their teeth or not, and adpating those datasets to the problem
     2. Label the data accordingly ( 1 for showing teeth, 0 not showing teeth)
     3. Detect the face region in an image
     4. Detect the principal landmarks on the face